Rod Rosenstein

 Rod Jay Rosenstein (/ˈroʊzənˌstaɪn/; born January 13, 1965) is an American attorney who served as the 37th United States deputy attorney general from 2017 to 2019.
-Prior to his appointment, he served as a United States attorney for the District of Maryland.
+Prior to his appointment, he served as the United States attorney for the District of Maryland.
 At the time of his confirmation as deputy attorney general in April 2017, he was the longest-serving U.S. attorney.
 Rosenstein had also been nominated to the United States Court of Appeals for the Fourth Circuit in 2007, but his nomination was never considered by the U.S. Senate.

 President Donald Trump nominated Rosenstein to serve as Deputy Attorney General on February 1, 2017.
 Rosenstein was confirmed by the U.S. Senate on April 25, 2017.
 In May 2017, at Trump's behest, he authored a memo that Trump then cited as the basis for his decision to dismiss FBI Director James Comey.

 In May 2018, Rosenstein reportedly told the five U.S. Attorneys in districts along the border with Mexico, where refugees were concerned, that they should not "be categorically declining immigration prosecutions of adults in family units because of the age of a child."
 The directive, issued as part of the Trump administration family separation policy, led to the separation of thousands of small children from their parents, many of whom were seeking asylum in the United States after fleeing violence in Central America.